Q.1 What is a Daniell cell?

 Answer: It is an electrochemical phenomenon in which the metal oxidises by loss of electrons in presence of water and air to form metal oxides, hydroxides or carbonates.

-Q.31 Give example of a corrosion which is useful?
+Q.31 Give an example of corrosion that is useful?

-Q.32 Name any two metals that can be used in cathodic protection of iron.
+Q.32 Name any two metals that can be used in the cathodic protection of iron.

-Answer: Zinc and Mg can be used for cathodic protection of iron.
+Answer: Zinc and Mg can be used for the cathodic protection of iron.